History

 < 2002

 During the 1990s, a dozen labour law and industrial relations specialists collaborated on various projects, several of which dealt with the evolution of labour regulation in the era of globalization.
-Whether about union renewal, the evolution of labour law, public policy and collective bargaining, new models of work organization, or human resource management, these collaborations stood out in many ways: they were interdisciplinary and multi-faculty; they mobilized diverse theoretical currents and traditions of empirical research; they brought together researchers from several universities in Quebec (Université de Laval, Université de Montréal and HEC Montréal, in particular); they were internationally oriented and include several collaborators from abroad.
+Whether about union renewal, the evolution of labour law, public policy and collective bargaining, new models of work organization, or human resource management, these collaborations stood out in many ways: they were interdisciplinary and multi-faculty; they mobilized diverse theoretical currents and traditions of empirical research; they brought together researchers from several universities in Quebec (Université de Laval, Université de Montréal and HEC Montréal, in particular); they were internationally oriented and included several collaborators from abroad.
 Many of the projects on which these collaborations were built landed support from Research Councils in both Quebec and Canada.
 Eventually, these efforts received initial structural funding in the early 2000s under the FCAR Fund’s Soutien aux équipes de recherche program.

 A remarkable aspect of this history is that many of the researchers from this period are still active in the Centre.
-The launch – in 2021 – of the Jacques Bélanger and Pierre Verge fellowships will make it possible to underline the pioneering work of these researchers who, unfortunately, left us prematurely.
+The launch – in 2021 – of the Jacques Bélanger and Pierre Verge fellowships made it possible to underline the pioneering work of these researchers who, unfortunately, left us prematurely.

 2003 – 2016

-CRIMT’s foundation as a research center responds to two impulses: first, the effort to imagine an interdisciplinary research program on the evolution of work in the era of globalization; second, this effort coincided with the launch, by Research Councils in both Quebec and Canada, of new funding initiatives aimed at supporting this type of project.
+CRIMT’s foundation as a research center responded to two impulses: first, the effort to imagine an interdisciplinary research program on the evolution of work in the era of globalization; second, this effort coincided with the launch, by Research Councils in both Quebec and Canada, of new funding initiatives aimed at supporting this type of project.
 Following demanding competitions, CRIMT obtains initial funding in 2003 as a start-up center under the Fonds de recherche du Québec – Société et culture’s Strategic Cluster program.
 At the same time, the team received initial funding under the Major Collaborative Research Initiatives (MCRI) program of the Social Sciences and Humanities Research Council of Canada (SSHRC).
 This marks the start of the second period.

-The Centre’s establishment was rapid and was followed by a consolidation phase that lasted until the end of the 2000s, when it obtained a renewal of its funding until 2016 as a Strategic Cluster, this time as a continuing centre.
-Proof of the solid foundation it has created, the team received a second round of funding under the Social Sciences and Humanities Research Council of Canada‘s MCRI Program in 2008, renewing funding for its scientific program until 2016.
+The Centre’s establishment was rapid and followed by a consolidation phase that lasted until the end of the 2000s, when it obtained a renewal of its funding until 2016 as a Strategic Cluster, this time as a continuing centre.
+Proof of the solid foundation it had created, the team received a second round of funding under the Social Sciences and Humanities Research Council of Canada‘s MCRI Program in 2008, renewing funding for its scientific program until 2016.

 2017 >

 This site provides an overview of the project, as well as of the scientific activities and publications resulting from it.
-During the period 2021-2022, the Virtual Observatory will be launched and will give free access to a first set of commented experimental cases.